Their sexy poses were capturing the attention of everyone around them, including me. Beauty and selfies seem to be quite important in today’s culture.

-We were soaking up some sun on this day and decided to take a break, so my skin could live another year and we stole some shade.
-Vance was reading a book on his phone, and I was just sitting enjoying the sites and sounds of the luscious resort.
+My husband Vance, and I were on vacation soaking up some sunshine.
+Vance was reading a book on his phone, and I was sitting under an umbrella by the pool, enjoying the sites and sounds of the luscious resort.

 They were gorgeous women!

 Everyone around them was staring, except for the man across from them.
 He looked to be in his twenties and was sitting with a young woman who may have been his wife or girlfriend.
 He turned sideways for the next fifteen minutes while the provocative, selfie-show continued and looked at the young woman with him instead.
 Smart man: he probably swiveled around to save his relationship before his lovely lady clobbered him with her handbag.

 What shocked me the most was that it seemed as though they thought they were by themselves.
 The young women didn’t appear to notice anyone around them, it was as if the ladies were in a world of their own…